cg-tuwien/Auto-Vk-Toolkit-VS-Starter/README.md

 ## Hints

+### Use Auto-Vk-Toolkit's latest features

-Use Auto-Vk-Toolkit's [`development`] branch to use the latest features and updates from [Auto-Vk](https://github.com/cg-tuwien/Auto-Vk) and [Auto-Vk-Toolkit](https://github.com/cg-tuwien/Auto-Vk-Toolkit).
+Use Auto-Vk-Toolkit's [`development`](https://github.com/cg-tuwien/Auto-Vk-Toolkit/tree/development) branch to use the latest features and updates from [Auto-Vk](https://github.com/cg-tuwien/Auto-Vk) and [Auto-Vk-Toolkit](https://github.com/cg-tuwien/Auto-Vk-Toolkit).
 To switch to the `development` branch, follow these steps:
 - `cd Auto-Vk-Toolkit` (navigate into the submodule)
 - `git fetch`
 - `git switch development`
 - `git submodule update --recursive`

+### Post Build Helper tool

 Auto-Vk-Toolkit uses a _Post Build Helper_ tool for shader compilation and asset deployment.
 Once you build or run your project, you'll find a `PBH` icon in your tray area.
 Read more about it in the [Post Build Helper]() documentation section.

+### CMake-based projects

+A starter template for CMake-based projects based on Auto-Vk-Toolkit is available at [JolifantoBambla/Auto-Vk-Toolkit-Starter](https://github.com/cg-tuwien/Auto-Vk-Toolkit/tree/development).

+### Further information

 Should you run into any problems, please consult Auto-Vk-Toolkit's [FAQs, Known Issues, Troubleshooting](https://github.com/cg-tuwien/Auto-Vk-Toolkit/tree/master#faqs-known-issues-troubleshooting) section.
 If that doesn't help, consider creating an issue in one of the repositories.